acpvarchitects/CVP.App.Knime.BIM/README.md

 ## Installation

+This version requires KNIME Analytics Platform version 5.1.1 or later.

 As of now, the only way to install this package is downloading the zip in the Latest Release and install via "File -> Preferences -> Install/Updates -> Available Software Sites" and add the location of the unzipped folder into local Software Site